TurtleEngr/gitproj/test/dev-doc/enhancements/raw-pros-cons.md

 * The remote ssh server (used by rsnapshot) is not "distributed", so you would want to pick "one" remote ssh host for "main".

-* Backing up the remove raw/ area would require preserving the hard links.
+* Backing up the remote raw/ area would require preserving the hard links.
 Or maybe only the latest directory would be backed up.